akchdhry/ajw-pest-website/README.md

 Number of files with purpose unknown:
 `robots.txt`, `reportWebVitals.js`, `setupTests.js`, `App.test.js` `App.css`, `index.css`, `index.js`

+### Pest Information

+Maybe implement a drop down for each pest with some useful information

 All rights reserved for Aareb Chowdhury @akchdhry